How to publish to GitLab Pages using Renkulab

 The .gitlab-ci.yml file has been altered: see .gitlab-ci.yml · master · Gavin Lee / my-pages · GitLab

 In particular, there are two stages, ‘build’ and ‘deploy’, with variables which are tagged as exceptions.
-The $CI_PROJECT_URL specifies the gitlab.com project to push updates to.
+The interpretation is as such: the CI will build the image_build stage except when the $CI_PROJECT_URL points to the gitlab.com instance.
+That is, only on renkulab.
+Conversely, the deploy stage will only run when the project is the one from gitlab.com.

-The ‘pages:’ section is taken directly from the GitLab Pages examples / plain-html · GitLab example.
+The ‘pages:’ section is taken from the GitLab Pages examples / plain-html · GitLab example.

 Prototype repository: gavin-k-lee / my-book · GitLab.
 When first setting this up, you should create an EMPTY repository.
 I have named the renkulab project ‘my-pages’ and the gitlab.com project ‘my-book’ to distinguish the two.
 You can name them the same thing, but this is slightly confusing sometimes because the renku gitlab and native gitlab instances have the same user interfact in the browser!

-The mirroring should begin to pull the renkulab contents into the empty repository.
+The mirroring should begin to push the renkulab contents into the empty repository.
+If it doesn’t start, click the “Update now” button to force start.

 You should then view the GitLab Pages result!